Subpoenas and Subpoenas Duces Tecum

 Petition for Stay

 W.Va.
-Code § 23-2C-21(c) provides that the Office of Judges may order BrickStreet Mutual, or a self-insured employer or any private insurance carrier, to pay reasonable attorney fees and expenses to claimants when the Office of Judges determines that the original denial of a claim, initial award of temporary total disability or treatment request was unreasonable.
+Code § 23-2C-21(c) provides that the Office of Judges may order any private insurance carrier or self-insured employer, to pay reasonable attorney fees and expenses to claimants when the Office of Judges determines that the original denial of a claim, initial award of temporary total disability or treatment request was unreasonable.
 A request for attorney fees can only be filed AFTER the initial claim adjustor’s decision has been reversed by the Office of Judges, Board of Review, or Supreme Court of Appeals and the applicable appeal period has run without an appeal being filed.
 This form must be filed within ninety (90) days of the final decision reversing the claim adjustor.

 Court Reporter Invoice